bitwes/GodotEditorHandles/README.md

 Set the Node Paths in the "Resizes" array for all the things you want to be resized by the EditorRect.

-You can also connect to the `resize` signal and move things yourself.
-This will be fired during design time and run time.
+You can also connect to the `resized` and `moved` signals and change things yourself.
+These signals are emitted during design time and run time.

 # Install
 Once this becomes a real boy it'll be installable through the Asset Library.
 Until then: